How Bloggers Make Money – The top 5 ways that you can start making money as a blogger that you can start using right away.

 4. Selling their own products

-The (arguably) best way for bloggers to earn money is through the sale of their own products.
+The (1,000%, no questions asked) best way for bloggers to earn money is through the sale of their own products.
 So many bloggers have ebooks, courses, guides, classes, webinars, printables, coaching, books, coffee mugs, clothing lines, and so much more!

 The best thing about having your own product for sale is that the majority of the profit goes directly into your pocket.
 You can self-publish books using Amazon or SendOwl.
 You don’t need to wait around for a publisher to come knocking at your door to make your own product.